FuckingNode/fuckingnode.github.io/docs/about/why.md

 I initially created FuckingNode as a `.ps1` script to automate `npm prune` and `pnpm store prune` across a fixed list of personal projects, and as you can see, it has grown into four major releases, eleven separate utilities (`clean`, `kickstart`, `release`, `commit`, `surrender`, `setup`, `stats`, `launch`, `build`, `migrate`, `audit`), DenoJS & BunJS support, and even a small amount of features bridged to Go and Cargo.

-FuckingNode is a thing because it fixes all of the issues mentioned above.
+FuckingNode exists because it fixes all of the issues mentioned above.

 ### Bored of manually updating dependencies, linting code, or prettifying code?
 Of committing all of that?
 Of removing built output / artifacts?